Product

 Reduces Both Voluntary and Involuntary Churn

-A customer that is completely satisfied with your product might not be aware that their payment has failed.
+A customer who is completely satisfied with your product might not be aware that their payment has failed.
 Their subscription only ends due to neglect.
 By implementing a dunning process, you can proactively identify and help customers resolve any small issues that might lead to involuntary churn.

 Prevents Recurring Revenue Loss